Claustn/Password-Report/README.md

-These scripts are intended to be used to document password usage information in AD, to read more about how to use the scripts, you can read more about them on my blog at: http://www.xipher.dk/WordPress/?p=846
+These scripts are intended to be used to document password usage information in AD, to read more about how to use the scripts, go to my blog at: http://www.xipher.dk/WordPress/?p=846 to read more about them.